ruizleandro/Credit_Card_Default_Clients/README.md

 * You might think that younger clients would be more likely to default, but the data shows that clients in their 30s are the most likely to default.

 ## Summary of the Project
-As we can see, the model that better performed for this task was the Logistic Regression model, with this results:
+Finally, the model that better performed for this task was the Logistic Regression model, with this results:

 * Precision: 0.83
 * Recall: 0.95